YePpHa/YouTubeCenter/README.md

  * `chrome-update-file` -- The location of the newest version of the developer version of YouTube Center for Chrome is located.

 ## Contribute
 You can contribute to YouTube Center by different means.
-You can help find bugs (and report them in the issue tracker), help with the translation to different languages or try to implement things yourself.
+You can help find bugs (and report them in the issue tracker), help with the translation to different languages or you can try and implement new things yourself.

 ## Translation
-YouTube Center uses Crowdin to better mangage the translations.
+YouTube Center uses Crowdin to better manage the translations.
 If you want to help with the translation of YouTube Center you can find the project page at https://crowdin.net/project/youtube-center.

 ## License
 The MIT License (MIT)